Keeping lawns green and rivers clean: A relaxed approach to yard work

 A more relaxed and river-friendly approach to lawn care

-Currently the Cannon and Straight rivers are impaired (polluted) by excess fertilizers (nutrients) like phosphorus and nitrogen, and by sediment (dirt).
+Currently the Cannon River is impaired (polluted) by excess fertilizers (nutrients) like phosphorus and nitrogen, and by sediment (dirt).
 Excess fertilizers are what turn our waterways green with algae in the summer.
 While lawns and golf courses aren’t the largest sources of these contaminants, they are a part of the problem.
 In order to help clean up our local rivers, we need to make sure that our property isn’t releasing fertilizers or dirt to run down the storm drain and out into our local waterways.

 Important note: the storm drains on your street are a straight pipe to the nearest waterway.
-Anything that goes down a storm drain—grass clippings, fertilizer pellets, candy wrappers, toy boats, goes right into our rivers and lakes.
+Anything that goes down a storm drain—grass clippings, fertilizer pellets, candy wrappers, dog droppings, goes right into our rivers and lakes.